perokvist/event-driven-architecture/static.md

 > Many static site generators run their web optimized generator/templating on the server for SSR cababilities.
 Concepts that might be best kept orthogonal.
 Worth noting is tools that goes the other way around like [statiq](https://statiq.dev/).

+## What if...
+We could blur the lines between SSR and static files on a CDN.
+One move could be to move the web framework doing SSR to the edge.
+But what about if it could be more catered for the CDN, and thus faster.
+Many CDN providers are looking into utilizing WebAssembly to execute rules/middleware per request through the CDN.
+What if we hade a simple "view engine" in this pipeline, running templating in a performant way on each request.
+Then access to the data to template introduces latency (back to data center), but here we could have static data on the CDN, or as some providers offer, data at the CDN in a key/value database.
+This might be a different approch or flavor to static web frameworks running on the CDN as mentioned earlier.